yfnecz/Google-Search-Algorithm-with-Python/README.md

 The result of the program is the top 5 matched websites for the query which are determined by these rules:

-- If there is a website that exactly matches the query (including partial match), it should go to the top of the list.
+- If there is a website that exactly matches the query (including partial match), it will go to the top of the list.
 - Other websites are sorted according to the PageRank in descending order.
-- In case there is a tie between two websites' PageRanks, a tie should be broken by reverse alphabetical order. (ie., if site "vk" has PageRank = 16.2 and "twitter" also has 16.2, then "vk" should be listed higher)
+- In case there is a tie between two websites' PageRanks, a tie is broken by reverse alphabetical order. (ie., if site "vk" has PageRank = 16.2 and "twitter" also has 16.2, then "vk" will be listed higher)
 - If there are fewer than 5 websites on the internet, all of them are returned.

 Example 1